Wolftallemo/Bloxify/README.md

     "serviceKeyPath"    : String.
 Path to service key file that authenticates bot with Google Cloud Storage.
     "bucket"            : String.
 Google Cloud Storage bucket used to store game ban information.
     "fromAddress"       : String.
 Email address that appears in the 'From' field.
     "mailgunApiKey"     : String.
-Base64 encoded api key provided by mailgun.
-(You must encode it yourself and make sure you add 'api:' to the beginning if you haven't already.)
+Api key provided by mailgun (This will be base64 encoded automatically).
     "mailgunDomain"     : String.
 Domain used to send email.
     "mailgunRegion"     : String.
 Default 'us'.
 Specifies the region to use for the Mailgun API.
     "databaseUser"      : String.
 Default 'postgres'.
 Username pg uses to connect.